-After the initial definition of a dictionary, there will generally be an optimization phase, in which the correct detection and behavior of the entries added will be tested in the API they are going to be used in.
+After the initial definition of a model, there will generally be an optimization phase, in which test documents not used for the definition are evaluated to check the model's performance.

 Each model can be tested using the Text Classification API Test Console.
 There's more information on how this is done in the Build/Test a model section.

 In the results, we differentiate two types of errors:

 - False Positives: the category that appears in the classification should not appear, that is, one of the categories returned is incorrect.

 - False Negatives: a category that should appear in the classification doesn't; in other words, a category is missing.

 The following sections, resolve false negatives and resolve false positives, will explain the different ways to deal with these errors.